-Seeking out fun things to do in Penang with kids?
-As a top tourist destination in Malaysia, Penang has a lot up its sleeve to engage all members of the family!
+What are some fun things to do in Penang if you have kids you?
+As a top tourist destination in Malaysia, Penang has outdoor and indoor activities to engage all members of the family!

-There are outdoor and indoor activities to suit every age!
 And a family trip need not be expensive or take up more than a weekend either.
+See for yourself in this post!

 We’ve got a line-up of family-friendly activities in Penang to get the ball rolling.
 There are multiple theme parks, museums, parks, farms and more!

-1. Adventure Zone Penang
+1. ESCAPE Penang

 ESCAPE Penang is a theme park in a natural setting.
 The theme park comprises of a water park as well as an adventure park.
 They have plenty of rides and activities to suit young children and adults alike!